 Our employment law team is recognised as a New Zealand leader in this field.
-The team is led by Partners Paul McBride, Guido Ballara, and Frances Lear, and includes Solicitors Saadi Radcliffe and Alec Nash.
+The team is led by Partners Paul McBride, Guido Ballara, and Frances Lear, and includes Solicitors Saadi Radcliffe and Natasha Reid.
 We work as a team to approach issues confronting our clients, and provide a very high level of expertise, service, and practical advice at cost effective rates.

 Winners and Finalists in multiple categories of the New Zealand Law Awards